Skip to content

 A section of critical highway collapsed in Wyoming.
 Could it happen anywhere?

-Wyoming’s Teton Pass illustrates just how vulnerable the nation’s roadways are to catastrophic failure, resilience expert says.
+The Teton Pass collapse in Wyoming illustrates just how vulnerable the nation’s roadways are to potential catastrophe.

 People walk past a burn-out marketplace following an earthquake in Japan.